 The university is located in Hennef, Rheinbach and Sankt Augustin.
 In Bonn, the University of Applied Sciences runs the B-IT (Bonn-Aachen International Center for Information Technology) jointly with Bonn University and Aachen Technical University (RWTH).
 The University Development Plan (Hochschulentwicklungsplan, HEP) contains the strategic objectives that the University intends to achieve as well as the concrete measures taken to reach these goals - the main motive being sustainability.

 Studying at the Hochschule Bonn-Rhein-Sieg

-At Hochschule Bonn-Rhein-Sieg you can currently choose from 36 practically-oriented study programmes on the basis of the latest research findings (20 Bachelors and 16 Master programmes).
+At Hochschule Bonn-Rhein-Sieg you can currently choose from around 40 practically-oriented degree programmes on the basis of the latest research findings.

 The University's professors have professional experience of both business and academia.
 Our excellent infrastructure and our well-equipped laboratories are just as integral to our offer as our numerous PC workstations, our university-wide W-LAN, our modern University and District Library and our active campus life.